dirkfabisch/mediator/_posts/2015-04-24-meteor_typescript.markdown

 # What is TypeScript?

 TypeScript is a language compiled to JavaScript.
 Since it’s a superset of JS, every JS program becomes a TypeScript program once you change the file extension to `.ts`.
 TypeScript introduces static types, classes, modules and lambda functions, all compiled to readable code that could have been written by an experienced JavaScript developer.
-Essentially, it provides static types + a ton of features from upcoming ECMAScript standards (ES5, ES6, even ES7).
+Essentially, it provides static types + a ton of features from upcoming ECMAScript standards (ES6 and even ES7).

 One of the crucial features is the possibility to describe existing JS libraries' APIs with _typings_.
 Interestingly, in addition to documenting the libraries, this process often has the side effect of revealing some poorly designed points in many of them.